mat-docs/Portal.Site/docs/manual/articles/profiling.md

     ![StartedMemory.png](assets%2Fprofiling%2FStartedMemory.png)

-3. Perform the actions that are required to be profiled and create snapshot as required using the option in the Tools menu.
+3. Perform the actions that are required to be profiled.
+4. Create snapshot as required via `Tools > Performance Profiler > Memory > Snapshot`.
-4. Stop the profiler by navigating back through the Tools menu.
+5. Stop the profiler by navigating back through the Tools menu.
-5. Navigate to the snapshot folder via `Tools > Performance Profiler > View Snapshot Folder`
+6. Navigate to the snapshot folder via `Tools > Performance Profiler > View Snapshot Folder`
-6. Send the *.dmw to your McLaren Applied support representative.
+7. Send the *.dmw to your McLaren Applied support representative.